irislib/faq/README.md

 ### Report notes
 You can publicly report users' posts.
 It publishes a delete event for the reported note in Nostr.

+### Undo and delete
+In the note menu, there’s a delete option for notes.
+It’s up to relays and other clients to respect it so consider it more as a wish than anything else.
+Hidden or ignored is not deleted.
+This is how nostr protocol works.
+Unboosting and unliking work the same way (not available yet).

 ### Webtorrent magnet links
 Notes preview and play Magnet webtorrent media links (may not work on mobile devices).